United States Merchant Marine: Commercial fleet

-As of 31 December 2016, the United States merchant fleet had 175 privately owned, oceangoing, self-propelled vessels of 1,000 gross register tons and above that carry cargo from port to port.
+In December 2016, the United States merchant fleet had 175 privately owned, oceangoing, self-propelled vessels of 1,000 gross register tons and above that carry cargo from port to port.
 One hundred fourteen (114) were dry cargo ships, and 61 were tankers.
 Ninety seven (97) were Jones Act eligible, and 78 were non-Jones Act eligible.
 MARAD deemed 152 of the 175 vessels "militarily useful".

 In 2005, there were also 77 passenger ships.
 Of those American-flagged ships, 51 were foreign owned.
 Seven hundred ninety-four (794) American-owned ships are flagged in other nations.

 2005 statistics from the United States Maritime Administration focused on the larger segment of the fleet: ships of and over.
 Two hundred forty-five (245) privately owned American-flagged ships are of this size, and 153 of those meet the Jones Act criteria.

 The World War II era was the peak for the U.S. fleet.
 During the post-war year of 1950, for example, U.S. carriers represented about 43 percent of the world's shipping trade.
 By 1995, the American market share had plunged to 4 percent, according to a 1997 report by the U.S. Congressional Budget Office (CBO).
 The report states, "the number of U.S.-flag vessels has dropped precipitously — from more than 2,000 in the 1940s and 850 in 1970 to about 320 in 1996."

 A diminishing U.S. fleet contrasted with the burgeoning of international sea trade.
-For example, worldwide demand for natural gas led to the growth of the global liquefied natural gas (LNG) tanker fleet, which reached 370 vessels as of 2007.
-In 2007 the United States Maritime Administration (MARAD) set uniform LNG training standards at U.S. maritime training facilities.
+For example, worldwide demand for natural gas led to the growth of the global liquefied natural gas (LNG) tanker fleet, which reached 370 vessels in 2007.
+In 2007, the United States Maritime Administration (MARAD) set uniform LNG training standards at U.S. maritime training facilities.
 While short-term imports are declining, longer term projections signal an eightfold increase in U.S. imported LNG by 2025, the worldwide LNG fleet does not include a single U.S. flagged vessel.
-Moreover, only five U.S. deepwater LNG ports were operational in 2007, although permits have been issued for four additional ports, according to MARAD.
+Only five U.S. deepwater LNG ports were operational in 2007, although permits have been issued for four additional ports, according to MARAD.

 The U.S. pool of qualified mariners declined with the fleet.
 In 2004, MARAD described the gap between sealift crewing needs and available unlicensed personnel as "reaching critical proportions, and the long term outlook for sufficient personnel is also of serious concern".

 Future seagoing jobs for U.S. mariners may be on other than U.S.-flagged ships.
 American-trained mariners are being sought after by international companies to operate foreign-flagged vessels, according to Julie A. Nelson, deputy maritime administrator of the U.S. Maritime Administration.
 For example, Shell International and Shipping Company Ltd. began recruiting U.S. seafarers to crew its growing fleet of tankers in 2008.
 In 2007, Overseas Shipholding Group and the Maritime Administration agreed to allow American maritime academy cadets to train aboard OSG's international flag vessels.